alexeyinkin/eb-1a/2-petition/README.md

 I hoped that if they were to issue an RFE they would send it over email and not only the physical mail.

-Later I've learned that many people did not get their RFEs electronically neither over email nor over fax initially, but only got a notice of an RFE over email.
+Later I learned that many people did not get their RFEs electronically neither over email nor over fax initially, but only got a notice of an RFE over email.
 I know of people successfully calling USCIS